Vancouver General Hospital & UBC Hospital

 A family orientation to the unit is available at: http://www.youtube.com/watch?v=UiEg3-mnnXU

 The Child Psychiatry Unit is a 10-bed intensive provincial program that provides a blended inpatient/day treatment model of mental health services to children under 12 with particularly challenging psychiatric disorders.
 Services include a school component; inter-professional assessment, diagnostic clarification and treatment; pre-admission and post-admission transition planning; and consultation to community services.
+During the COVID pandemic, the unit has operated largely through “virtual admissions” and intensive community consultation.
 The unit promotes trauma-informed care, attachment based parent/child relationship building and collaborative problem solving approaches with families and children.

 Child and Adolescent Psychiatric Emergency (CAPE)